lois2inn/Movies-ETL/README.md

   </tr>
 </table>

-- The transformed data is then loaded to POSTGRESQL database.
-The merged movie ratings data has 6052 rows.
+- The transformed data is then loaded to PostgreSQL database.
+The merged movie ratings data has 6,052 rows and ratings table has 26,024,289 rows.
 <table>
   <tr>
     <td><img src="Resources/movies_table.png" width="600"/></td>